microsoft/RD-Agent/README.md

      ```

  **Run Make Files:**

--Navigate to the directory containing the MakeFile and set up the development environment.
+ - Navigate to the directory containing the MakeFile and set up the development environment.

    ```bash
    make dev